-But Mailchimp quickly sets itself apart by including a free plan that includes up to 2,000 contacts, one audience list, and one-step automations.
-That's a pretty generous free plan in the email marketing world—especially compared to ActiveCampaign, which doesn't offer any free plans (you'll get a 14-day free trial with all the available features from their most expensive plan).
+Mailchimp quickly sets itself apart with a free plan that includes up to 500 contacts, one audience list, and one-step automations.
+That's a reasonable free plan in the email marketing world—especially compared to ActiveCampaign, which doesn't offer any free plans (you'll get a 14-day free trial, no credit card necessary, with all the available features from their most expensive plan).
 So if your budget is non-existent, Mailchimp is the right choice.

-When it comes to both platforms' starter plans, ActiveCampaign is actually 10% cheaper than Mailchimp's ($9/month vs. $9.99/month).
-At this pricing with Mailchimp, you get bumped up to three audience lists and 50,000 contacts, plus you gain the ability to use behavioral targeting and A/B testing, among other things.
+When it comes to both platforms' starter plans, ActiveCampaign is actually quite a bit cheaper than Mailchimp's ($9/month vs. $13/month).
+At this pricing with Mailchimp, you get bumped up to three audience lists and 50,000 contacts, plus you gain the ability to use behavioral segmentation and A/B testing, among other things.
 At this level, ActiveCampaign also offers automations, A/B testing, and segmentation, but gives you unlimited audience lists, unlimited inactive contacts, and access to 150+ email templates.
-It's when you move onto the next price tier that things really diverge: ActiveCampaign's cost suddenly shoots up to $49/month while Mailchimp's stays at a modest $14.99/month.
+It's when you move onto the next price tier that things really diverge: ActiveCampaign's cost suddenly shoots up to $49/month while Mailchimp's stays at a modest $20/month.
 So what's going on?

 Both of these plans come with multi-step automation, newsletters, segmentation, contact tagging, and form fills—the basic stuff.
-But this is when ActiveCampaign starts offering a dynamic customer relationship management CRM (tool) for brands that want to delve into sales automation, conditional lead scoring, automation split testing, multi-automation journey maps, and SMS marketing and automation.
+But this is when ActiveCampaign starts offering a dynamic customer relationship management CRM (tool) for brands that want to delve into sales automation, conditional lead scoring, automation split testing, multi-automation journey maps, and SMS marketing automation.
 Mailchimp offers none of these things, besides the CRM and some SMS marketing features.

-You can get more advanced features with Mailchimp by upgrading to their premium plan—but you're going to have to pay at least $299.
+You can get more advanced features with Mailchimp by upgrading to their premium plan—but you're going to have to pay at least $350/month.
 That's mostly because Mailchimp's premium plan automatically charges you for up to 10,000 contacts.
 In comparison, ActiveCampaign continues to determine pricing by the number of contacts you need.
-Their third plan, the Pro plan, is priced at $424 for the monthly subscription and $339/month for the annual subscription for 10,000 contacts, which isn't much more expensive than Mailchimp's—but it additionally comes with predictive sending, 1:1 trainings, your own onboarding specialist, and even the ability to send messages to customers through your website.
+Their third plan, the Pro plan, is priced at $424 for the monthly subscription and $339/month for the annual subscription for 10,000 contacts.
+It comes with predictive sending, Salesforce and Microsoft Dynamics 365 Integrations, and even the ability to send messages to customers through your website.

 You get the idea: Mailchimp's pricing is more competitive for basic tools and features, but for businesses that want to up their marketing automation, sales automation, and CRM game, ActiveCampaign has much more to offer.

-Mailchimp is easier to use for building emails
+Mailchimp is easier to use and has more features for building emails

 Both Mailchimp and ActiveCampaign offer over 100 customizable, ready-to-go templates, but because I wanted to get the best feel for the email builders, I decided to start with the most basic template in each platform.